Anon-Planet/thgtoa/guide.md

     -   This also hides your Tor activities from your main ISP.

 Note, if you are having issues accessing the Tor Network due to blocking/censorship, you could try using Tor Bridges.
-See [Appendix X: Using Tor bridges in hostile environments].
+See [Appendix X: Using Tor bridges in hostile environments:].

 It is also possible to consider **VPN over Tor over VPN (User > VPN > Tor > VPN > Internet)** using two cash/Monero paid VPNs instead.
 This means that you will connect the Host OS to a first VPN from your Public Wi-Fi, then Whonix will connect to Tor, and finally, your VM will connect to a second VPN over Tor over VPN (see <https://www.whonix.org/wiki/Tunnels/Connecting_to_a_VPN_before_Tor> <sup>[[Archive.org]][319]</sup>).